Guide to Application

 Notification and Decisions

 The Committee on Admissions will notify applicants when a decision has been made via email to the email address provided in the AMCAS application.
+To ensure receipt of communications from our office, please add the following email addresses to your “Safe Senders” list: firstname.lastname@example.org; email@example.com.
 The Office of Admissions will not share decisions over the phone.
 All applicants completing an application will be notified as to whether or not they will be invited to interview.

 Usually, interviews are conducted in-person at the School of Medicine and are by invitation only.
 Due to the covid-19 pandemic, all interviews during the 2021 application cycle will be conducted virtually.
 Applicants invited to interview will be notified approximately 4-6 weeks in advance.

 Application Withdrawal Requests